uhSuiL/TextMining/HW3/README.md

 # Log

-- Unsolved: `TF-IDF vectorizer` somehow does not work in multiprocessing, since I've fitted the vectorizer in process but throw bug of not fitted.
-Changing it to single process works.
+- <del>Unsolved: `TF-IDF vectorizer` somehow does not work in multiprocessing, since I've fitted the vectorizer in process but throw bug of not fitted.
+Changing it to single process works. </del>

 ## Author: LiuShu